 The Medicine Bow Nordic Association (MBNA) is a non-profit group responsible for grooming and maintaining most of the trails in the Medicine Bow National Forest.
 The group also maintains a blog which provides the most current information about trail conditions.
 The MBNA does not charge for use of the trails and grooming is funded by annual membership fees and donations.
 Consider joining to show your support and enthusiasm for Nordic skiing!
 Membership fees are $35 a year and donations of any amount are gladly accepted.

-5 CROSS COUNTRY TRAILS
+OUR TOP 5 CROSS COUNTRY TRAILS

 1. Summit Loop:

 The Tie City Trailhead is a major hub for both skate and classic nordic skiers.
 Just a fifteen minute drive from Laramie, this trailhead is one of the most popular places to cross-country ski in the area.
 The Summit Loop is furthest out so it gets less use than other trails.
 The trail climbs steadily at first, topping out at 9,000 ft with fantastic views well worth the effort!
 Completing the loop allows you to enjoy sliding and gliding down all that elevation you earned.
 To get to the Tie City Trailhead, take exit 323 off of I-80 and head north on Happy Jack Road for about a mile.
 The National Forest charges $5 a day for parking.

 The Meadow, Ridge, and Adler Trails are all accessed from the Tie City Trailhead.
 They can be combined to make a relaxing loop.
 Much of the surrounding ski terrain features rolling hills and occasional steep sections, but these trails are relatively flat, making for a great ski for beginners.
 Advanced skiers may enjoy the fast ride and cardio work out, or extend the loop to include Phil's Pholly or the slightly more challenging Blackjack Loop.
 The National Forest charges $5 a day for parking.